What is International Protection

 - Anything else you think will help your application.

-At the end of your interview, you will be given a longer application form and told about next steps.
+You will be given the International Protection Questionnaire and told about next steps.
 These are:

 - To complete the application form and return it to IPO.